Iswariya2706/Iswariya2706/README.md

 ---

-### 🧑‍💻 About Me
+### 👩‍💻 About Me

 Hi there!
-I’m **Iswariya S**, a driven and detail-oriented B.Tech Computer Science student at SRM IST, Chennai (CGPA: 8.8), passionate about building impactful digital solutions.
+I’m **Iswariya S**, a passionate and detail-driven B.Tech Computer Science student at **SRM IST, Chennai** (CGPA: 8.8).

-💡 I specialize in:
+I build purposeful technology that blends **data**, **design**, and **development** to solve real-world problems.

-- 🔍 **Data Science** — extracting insights using ML/AI, data visualization, and predictive modeling.
+🔧 **Areas I specialize in**:
-- 💻 **Frontend Development** — designing elegant, responsive UIs using HTML, CSS, Bootstrap, and JavaScript.
+- 🔍 **Data Science** – ML/AI models, predictive analytics, and data storytelling
-- 🌐 **Full Stack Projects** — integrating intelligent backends (Python, Flask, SQL) with clean frontends to build complete, usable tools.
+- 💻 **Frontend Development** – Modern, responsive UI using HTML, CSS, Bootstrap

-🔬 With hands-on experience in **AI-driven sustainability projects**, **SEO optimization tools**, and **business dashboards**, I bring together creativity, logic, and purpose in every project I build.
+- 🌐 **Full Stack Engineering** – Building intelligent, end-to-end apps with Flask, Python & SQL

-⚙️ I love solving real-world problems, especially at the intersection of **data, design, and development** — and I’m always learning more to push what’s possible.
+🔬 I'm especially drawn to projects at the intersection of **sustainability**, **AI**, and **community impact**.

 ---

 ### 🚀 Hackathon Experience

 🏅 **IBMZ Hackathon – Finalist**
-→ Developed **Climate Impact Navigator**, an AI-powered carbon footprint calculator focused on sustainability and awareness.
+→ Developed *Climate Impact Navigator*, a carbon footprint calculator using AI for sustainable awareness.

 🌊 **All India Women Only Startathon**
-→ Designed an **AI platform for groundwater recharge** through intelligent urban planning and soil-concrete ratio modeling.
+→ Designed an AI-powered urban groundwater recharge planning platform using soil-concrete ratio modeling.

-⚙️ **DevTrails University Hackathon – Guidewire**
+⚙️ **DevTrails Hackathon by Guidewire**
-→ Built an **AI-Driven Predictive Monitoring & Autonomous Remediation system** for Kubernetes clusters.
+→ Created an AI-based predictive monitoring & self-healing system for Kubernetes clusters.

 📊 **Build with India – Semi-finalist**
-→ Created an **ESG Compliance Guardian** using Retrieval-Augmented Generation (RAG) to analyze and ensure regulatory adherence in sustainability reports.
+→ Built an ESG Compliance Guardian using **Retrieval-Augmented Generation (RAG)** for sustainability analysis.

 ---